fylgja/site/src/components/scrollbar.md

 ## Config

-Want more control on the base styles, than the CSS variables.
-Down here are the following SCSS variables you can modify.
+Want more control on the base styles, than the CSS variables, Here are the following SCSS variables you can modify.

 ```scss
 $scrollbar-thumb-color: rgba($root-fg, 25%) !default;